AKayy2020/Unit4/README.md

 ## Criteria A: Planning

 ### Problem definition
-My client is a student at a local school.
-After meeting with her (see Appendix A) I learned that very Monday morning at her advisory, she fills out the Komodo survey, a survey that checks the students' wellbeing at her school.
+My client is the owner of a little convenience store at a local school.
+After meeting with her (see Appendix A) I learned that every Thursday she opens her "konbini", where .
 However, she feels like the survey has too many questions, it is sometimes not accurate enough, and it does not allow her to express all her feelings.
 She would like to write a personal diary, but as she lives with 3 roommates, she thinks she would not have enough privacy.
 She would like to be able to write about her feelings every day, and then to have a way to organize the writings by category, according to what she is talking about.
 My client needs a cost effective, efficient, and more private way to track her emotions and write about them.

 ### Rationale for proposed solution
 OOP is the programming paradigm.The application will have a sign up and login system with encrypted password, to increase security.
 The application will be minimalistic and simple for it to be user-friendly.
 Once the user has passed the login system, a main menu will appear.
 There, user will be able to select and emotion and write how she is feeling.
 She can also access past notes organised in folders by emotion.
 The tools I am using for this are Python, Kivy, and SQL.